wkumari/draft-perkins-intarea-multicast-ieee802/README.md

    802.11.
 Using the proxy operation helps to keep NDP messages off the wireless medium.

 5.4.
+Conversion of Multicast to Unicast

+   It is often possible to transmit control and data messages by using unicast transmissions to each station individually.

+5.5.
 Directed Multicast Service (DMS)

+   There are situations where more is needed than simply converting multicast to unicast [citation needed].
+For these purposes, DMS enables a client to request that the AP transmit multicast group

+Perkins, et al.         Expires January 29, 2017                [Page 7]

+Internet-Draft      Multicast Over IEEE 802 Wireless           July 2016

-   DMS enables a client to request that the AP transmit multicast group addressed frames destined to the requesting clients as individually addressed frames [i.e., convert multicast to unicast].
+   addressed frames destined to the requesting clients as individually addressed frames [i.e., convert multicast to unicast].